 a bachelor's degree in statistics is more popular than many other degrees.
 In fact, it ranks #79 out of 363 on popularity of all such degrees in the nation.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 In 2025, College Factual analyzed 2 schools in order to identify the top ones for its Best Statistics Bachelor's Degree Schools in Wisconsin ranking.
-When you put them all together, these colleges and universities awarded 157 bachelor's degrees in statistics during the 2021-2022 academic year.
+Combined, these schools handed out 107 bachelor's degrees in statistics to qualified students.

 If you have a knack for mathematics and an interest in learning more, study online to achieve your career goals at Southern New Hampshire University.
 Our mathematics degree can help you enhance your mathematical abilities, including reasoning and problem-solving in three areas: analysis, algebra and statistics.